noonecoder93/ProfitLib/README.md

 data obtained directly from coin daemons under your control (and from Cryptsy, which provides exchange-rate data).

-The constructor takes a dictionary for configuration;
+The constructor takes two dictionaries for configuration;
+daemon_config_example.json and exchange_config_example.json provide examples
-profit_config_example.json provides an example of the information that needs to be provided.
+of the information that needs to be provided.
 Most fields are self-explanatory; the "active" field should be set to 1 to check a coin or 0 to skip it.

 On each call of the Calculate() method, updated exchange-rate information is pulled from Cryptsy and updated mining information is pulled from each coin